 Matt: So last week, maybe it was two weeks ago, we put up a meme on our Instagram account.
-If you wanna follow us, we’re at @epicrealestate.
+If you wanna follow us, we’re @epicrealestate.
 But we put a meme up there that said, “Your primary residence is the worst performing investment in America.”
 And, that ignited some spirited conversation.
 And you know, it’s understandable.
 And we talked about this … I think a couple weeks ago, when we were talking about the 401K, we were talking about the IRA, about being careful not to invest with your emotions.
 But, rather invest with your math.

 When you’re talking about your primary residence, there’s probably even more emotions attached to that investment than there is to the 401K.
 So understandably, people have never heard anything like that before.
-They had a lot of questions, and a lot of comments.
+They had a lot of questions and a lot of comments.
 But, let’s look this.
-We’ve all been told that, the first thing you do, and most people do, their biggest purchase, their biggest investment in life is going to be their home, is going to be their primary residence.
+We’ve all been told that the first thing you do, and most people do, their biggest purchase, their biggest investment in life is going to be their home, is going to be their primary residence.
 That’s what people set out to do, is when you leave the house, that’s kind of what you’re thinking about.
 When you get married, that’s kind of what you’re thinking about.
 “Where are we going to settle down, where are we going to buy a house?”

 There’s even a stigma attached to it is, you have a higher place in society if you’re a homeowner, versus you being a renter.
 Again, that’s all emotional.
 All those decisions are based on emotions.
 But, let’s look at it as an investment.
 If you actually do the math, what happens there?
 When I say it’s a bad investment, most people will think, “Well gosh, I bought this $500,000 house 30 years ago, and today it’s worth a million bucks.
-It’s doubled in price, I got this paid off asset that’s worth a million dollars.
+It’s doubled in price, I got this paid off an asset that’s worth a million dollars.
 How could that be a bad investment?”

 Well on the surface it seems like you actually did pretty well for yourself, doesn’t it?
 If you go and you start adding up the mortgage payments that you made for 30 years, the interest payments that you made on the original purchase price.
-You look at the property taxes, you look at the insurance on the property, you look at the maintenance, and the upkeep.
+You look at the property taxes, you look at the insurance on the property, you look at the maintenance and the upkeep.
 Maybe you had happened to do some remodeling here and there maybe.
-Over 30 years, there’s not too many markets, or too many scenarios where the appreciation of that property outpaced all of those expenses.
+Over 30 years, there’s not too many markets or too many scenarios where the appreciation of that property outpaced all of those expenses.
 It seems really hard to believe, but if you just kind of add it up, it’s kind of a painful truth.
-It’s eye opening to a lot of people when they look at that.
+It’s eye-opening to a lot of people when they look at that.

 There’s nothing wrong with purchasing your own house, it’s just you have to be careful you call it an investment.
 If you even consider it an investment.
-It’s an emotional purchase, and we don’t invest with our emotions, right?
+It’s an emotional purchase, and we don’t invest in our emotions, right?
 We invest with our math.